davipccunha/discordjs-helper/docs-site/docs/classes/extended-client.md

 ### registerButtons()
 `registerButtons(...buttons: CustomButtonInteraction[]): Promise<void>`
-Caches the buttons to respond to their interactions once they are triggered.
+Caches the buttons to respond to their interactions once they are created.

 > This method is intended for JavaScript users.
 TypeScript users should use the decorator `@RegisterButton` instead
 > *See [@RegisterButton](../decorators/registers/register-button.md)*